MyPureCloud/user-provisioning-scripts-js/docs/outline.md

 - Call out that emails will be sent to user and users will be forced to change their password before they can actually do anything
 - Call out around deleting users

-## Module 3: Assign the users to groups and roles
+## Module 3: Assigning users to groups and roles

 1. Assigning the users to a group